MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/linkedIn-learning.md

 ![linkedin-learning-incremental-refresh](media/linkedin-learning/incremental-refresh-one.png)

-Additional information on incremental refresh can be found [Here](https://learn.microsoft.com/en-us/power-bi/connect-data/incremental-refresh-overview)
+Additional information on incremental refresh.
+[Located Here](https://learn.microsoft.com/en-us/power-bi/connect-data/incremental-refresh-overview)

 * Incremental updates are configured table by table and **require editing the query of each table in Power BI Desktop**.